russell-mason/ai-examples/Microsoft/OpenApiWebApi/README.md

 Configuration for this is located in the **AIExamples.Shared** project, in the **appsettings.json** file.

-See the **README.md** file in **AIExamples.Shared** for more details.
+See the [README](../AIExamples.Shared/README.md) file in **AIExamples.Shared** for more details.

 ### User maintenance

 -   The list of users will be cleared on the next POST after 24 hours has elappsed
 -   A maximum of 50 records will be kept and the oldest evicted on the next POST when this is exceeded
 -   This is just so that if you publish this publically you won't run out of memory if the API is accessed fequently

+---

+Return to the repository [README](../../README.md) file